Luka Misetic

 Luka Misetic (spelled in Croatian as Mišetić, born 1970) is an American lawyer who specializes in criminal law.

-Misetic is prominent for defending the Croatian general Ante Gotovina at the International Criminal Tribunal for former Yugoslavia and former president of Kosovo Hashim Thaçi at the Kosovo Specialist Chambers.
+Misetic is prominent for defending the Croatian general Ante Gotovina at the International Criminal Tribunal for former Yugoslavia and the former president of Kosovo Hashim Thaçi at the Kosovo Specialist Chambers.

 In 2006, Misetic was named one of the 100 most influential Croatians in the world by Globus magazine.

 Early life

 Misetic was born and raised in Chicago.
 His parents were Croat immigrants from western Herzegovina near Ljubuški (now part of Bosnia and Herzegovina).
 Misetic visited Croatia for the first time when he was 16, in 1986.
 He learned Croatian from his family.
 At the beginning of the Croatian War of Independence Misetic sent financial aid to Croatia.

-Education

 In 1992 Misetic graduated political science at the Northwestern University with departmental honors.
 After that he entered the Notre Dame Law School graduating in 1996, where he received the Dean's Award for excellence in the study of International Law.